SimonDMC/BorderHoarder/README.md

 ## Compatibility

+- The plugin runs on Bukkit, meaning any fork of Bukkit should work, including Spigot and Paper
 - The game only works on 1.19 and above, as it uses all the new items added in 1.19.
 - The game can be played with any number of players, but it is